ST. IGNATIUS OF LOYOLA, HARD TACK, & MEDITERRANEAN SALAD

 Place first seven ingredients in large serving bowl.
 Toss with dressing.

-Serve onto dinner plates or large salad bowls.
+Serve on dinner plates or large salad bowls.
 Add squares of feta, or sprinkle with handfuls of feta crumbles.
 Add dollop of hummus on the side.

 Serve with wholesome bread of your choice.
 Homemade Pita Bread is an authentic choice and is fun to bake!